Gifted ≠ Better: What Our Fastest Learners Are Trying to Tell Us

 Their intensity, sensitivity, and rapid development aren’t signs that they’re “better.”
 They’re signs that they’re responding—early and deeply—to conditions that affect us all.

+Emotional disconnection.
+Mismatched learning environments.
+The hollowness of rote memorization.
 The stress of being known for what you can do, rather than who you are.

 These issues are present in many families.
 But in gifted families, they tend to show up first—and louder.
 Giftedness isn’t about running ahead.
 It’s about feeling things more vividly, more vulnerably, and often more painfully.

 It’s not better.
 It’s just… different.
+And different brings different needs.

 Tortoise, Meet Hare

-When my son was little, I must have told him Aesop's fable of the tortoise and the hare a hundred times.
 I wasn’t trying to slow him down.
-I was trying to protect him—from the cultural current that says fast equals worthy, that rest is laziness, that processing time is a flaw.
+I was trying to protect him from the cultural current that says fast equals worthy, that rest is laziness, that processing time is a flaw.

 I knew his gifted brain could race ahead.
 But I wanted him to know that speed doesn’t define success.
+Sometimes, slow is steady, and steady is wise.

-That the world might reward the hare, but that doesn’t mean the tortoise is failing.
+The world might reward the hare, but that doesn’t mean the tortoise is failing.

 Because even in a home steeped in emotional attunement and developmental respect, these myths can creep in.
+If we don’t tell new stories, these myths can take root.

 What Gifted Families Really Need

+If giftedness isn’t “better,” then what is it?
+It’s a different developmental trajectory.
+One that calls for nuanced, responsive support.
 It’s a brain wired for complexity, meaning, sensitivity, and systems thinking.

 It’s a child asking existential questions before they can tie their shoes.
+It’s a family dynamic that doesn’t fit standard scripts, and can’t be forced to.

-Environments that witness, mirror and name the lived experience
+Environments that witness, mirror, and name the lived experience.

-Emotional safety, permission and the container in which to feel
+Emotional safety, permission, and the container in which to feel.

-Freedom from coercive control of any kind
+Freedom from coercive control of any kind.

-Meaningful co-creation that precedes cooperation and compliance
+Meaningful co-creation that precedes cooperation and compliance.

 This is why I ground my work in Aware Parenting, trauma-informed care, and the lens of Positive Disintegration.
-Because giftedness, when met well, isn’t a crisis—it’s a call to evolve.
+Because giftedness, when met well, isn’t a crisis.
+It’s a call to evolve.

 The Quiet Revolution

-There’s a quiet revolution already underway in homes like yours.It’s not loud.
+There’s already a quiet revolution underway in homes like yours.
+It’s not loud.
 It’s not flashy.
 But it’s powerful.
-It starts when we stop whispering about what our kids need—and start building systems, families, and relationships that truly see them.
+It starts when we stop whispering about what our kids need and start building systems, families, and relationships that truly see them.

-If you’ve felt the discomfort of being misunderstood… If your child is “too much” for the world, but just right for you… You're not alone.
+If you’ve felt the discomfort of being misunderstood.
+If your child is “too much” for the world, but just right for you.
+You're not alone.

 And you don’t have to figure it all out by yourself.
+The future isn’t coming.
+For gifted families, it just arrives early.

 Comments